dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 ## Opportunities

-The Opportunities section should reveal the golden key, the very subtle angle that we can view and solve the problem, the special observation we found to trigger the following design.
+The Opportunities section should reveal the golden key, the very subtle angle that we can view and solve the problem, the **special observatio**n we found to trigger the following design.

+Opportunities are something we can not control, they are usually some special observations or phenomenon that trigger our design.

 Better to be unique of this system/problem, compare with related problems that have been studied.

 Better to be illustrated with related data, figure and statistics.
 The key point is:

 * Why we can solve the problem?

+If you have multiple opportunities, it will be better that those opportunities are somehow organized, such as spatial/temporal aspects.

+Also note that opportunities should be independent of our solution.

 ## Design / System / Solution